 Jennifer Blackford, PhD

-Jennifer Blackford, PhD is the Director of Research of the Munroe-Meyer Institute and Hattie B. Munroe Professor of Psychiatry and Psychology at the University of Nebraska Medical Center.
+Jennifer Blackford, PhD is the Director of Research at the Munroe-Meyer Institute and Hattie B. Munroe Professor at the University of Nebraska Medical Center.
 Dr. Blackford obtained her PhD in Developmental Psychology with minors in quantitative psychology and developmental disabilities from Vanderbilt University.
 She obtained post-doctoral training in neuroimaging and genetics, supported by a National Institute of Mental Health Mentored Career Development Award (K01).

 Dr. Blackford's research program aims to identify and characterize the neurobiological basis of anxiety across the lifespan and the role of anxiety neurocircuitry in people with psychiatric disorders including PTSD, alcohol use disorders, and schizophrenia.
 The long term goal of her research program is to use these discoveries to develop new prevention strategies for individuals for children at high-risk for developing anxiety disorders and new treatments for individuals suffering with these disorders.
 Dr. Blackford’s research has been funded by multiple federal agencies including the National Institute of Mental Health, the National Institute on Alcoholism and Alcohol Abuse, and the Department of Veterans Affairs.